kduron001/Flutter_adv_basic/README_GIT.md

 # DEMO  GIT REPOSITORY

-This is my first file in this repo.

-## ipsum Below
-saca la mota loco
+honestly not sure what i'm doing but i'm learning like everyone here.

-## PERICO
+## step by step

-PERiCO DEL CHIDO
+## i like to edit thing